NubeIO/rubix-ce-docs/docs/overview.md

 * Updating Rubix Compute apps, points, histories and/or network drivers
 * Scheduling operations
 * Establishing connections to the Nube iO cloud
-* Support protocols such as LoRa, Modbus, and/or BACnet
+* Support protocols such as LoRa®, Modbus, and/or BACnet
 * Rubix OS operates on both hardware and cloud servers.
-It can operate either within the `cloud` or on a `Rubix-compute` device.
+It can operate either within the `cloud` or on a `Rubix Compute` device.

 ### Ports